Griffith000/PRODIGY_FS_03/README.md

 # Loacal E-commerce platform

-TThis project is a local e-commerce platform built with a React frontend and a Node.js backend using Express and MongoDB.
+This project is a local e-commerce platform built with a React frontend and a Node.js backend using Express and MongoDB.
 The system allows for managing product data, user authentication, and secure payment processing.

 ## Features